 - This same job pays extremely well in the civilian world, which entices many experienced people to get out and make more money.

 - The job sucks.

-All-in-all, it's best not to choose a job based upon enlistment/re-enlistment bonus amounts.
+It's probably best not to choose a job based upon enlistment/reenlistment bonus amounts.
 Such money is spent fast and is then gone.
 It's better to base your preferences based on your personal interests.
-You'll be much happier in the long-run.
+You'll be much happier in the long run.

 In general, unless earned in a designated combat zone, all military pay items are taxable.
 Military allowances (such as housing allowance, overseas housing allowance, family separation allowance, basic allowance for subsistence) are not taxable by either the federal or state governments.
 Different states have different rules for taxing military pay.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 44.